At Lights Up, we teach musical theatre fundamentals that help students shine on stage and in all aspects of their lives.

 How long is a term at Lights Up?

 There are three terms per year: Winter, Fall, and Spring.
 Each term is 10 weeks long.
-During the summer and spring break, we also offer week-long day camps.
+During the summer and spring break, we offer week-long day camps.
+After school programs are usually 8-12 weeks long as per arrangement with the school and PAC.

 When are the classes?